Is this the drone that caused the chaos?

 Gatwick shutdown: Is this the drone that caused the chaos?

-Gatwick airport, the UK's second busiest airport, is still experiencing delays and cancellations after a drone appeared in airspace on Thursday.
+Gatwick airport is still experiencing delays and cancellations after a drone appeared in airspace on Thursday.

-The drone operator is still at large and police have said it is possible they are an environmental activist.

-This footage, recorded at Gatwick, appears to show a flying object in the airspace.

 -